 Ali retired and the WBA then matched Coetzee with top contender John Tate for their version of the championship.
 The bout took place in Pretoria, South Africa and it represented the first time a South African fought for any version of the world heavyweight title.
 Tate won a unanimous decision, but the contest raised eyebrows for one simple question: why was a championship fight taking place in a country universally reviled for its racist apartheid policies and its brutal treatment of its own citizens?
 Further, why was a black American athlete a willing participant?
 The answer, of course, was obvious: money.

-After Tate lost his title in his first defense, suffering a shocking, one-punch KO to journeyman Mike Weaver, Bob Arum and the WBA planned a championship showdown between Weaver and Coetzee.
-This time the match would take place not in Pretoria but in Sun City in the South African “puppet state” of Bophuthatswana.
+After Tate lost his title in his first defense, suffering a shocking, one-punch KO to the unheralded Mike Weaver, Bob Arum and the WBA planned a championship showdown between Weaver and Coetzee.
+This time the match would take place not in Pretoria, but in Sun City, the resort town set up to attract tourist dollars in the South African “puppet state” of Bophuthatswana.

 Few knew what to expect from this contest between two of the heavyweight division’s most enigmatic fighters.
 Coetzee had been competitive against Tate before he tired but, Spinks aside, he had yet to beat a viable top contender.
-Weaver had no fewer than nine losses on his record though the year previous he had surprised everyone by giving Larry Holmes a hard-fought and exciting battle.
+Weaver had no fewer than nine losses on his record though the year previous he had surprised everyone by giving Larry Holmes a hard-fought and exciting battle in Madison Square Garden.

 One thing was for certain: both could punch.
 Coetzee had demonstrated this in his demolition of Spinks, his surgically repaired right hand a genuine threat, while Weaver had 15 knockouts in 22 wins and had badly hurt Holmes before going on to ruin Tate with a single left hook.

 Midway through the first Coetzee brought the crowd to its feet as he unleashed a volley of powerful ‘bionic’ rights.
 Weaver stood up to the barrage but those at ringside noticed him blinking his eyes and wondered if he was dazed.
-Coetzee landed another thudding right and had Weaver on the ropes at the bell.
 Between rounds Weaver’s corner sprayed his eyes with water; it would later be determined that a liniment rubbed on the South African’s chest and shoulders was the culprit.
 Weaver kept blinking through rounds two and three while Coetzee tried in vain to finish matters with one big right hand.

 For the next few rounds the two heavyweights rumbled like a pair of bull elephants, taking turns blasting each other with haymakers.
 There appeared to be no strategy other than Weaver’s work to the body and Coetzee’s frequent clinching and leaning, a tactic obviously meant to tire his opponent.
 Otherwise the two men just came together over and over again and unloaded heavy shots, both throwing and both catching.